 Avoid leaving the dog unattended.
 If you see her circling to use the bathroom inside, make a loud noise such as a hand clap, grab her and take her immediately outside and give the “go potty” command.
 When not supervised, the dog should be in the crate.
 Period.

 Gradually lengthen the time the dog is crated between bathroom breaks, allowing for age and success.
-If the dog is still having accidents, or has an accident in the crate, you must give more frequent bathroom breaks.
+If the dog is still having accidents or has an accident in the crate, you must give more frequent bathroom breaks.
 Always give a bathroom break initially directly after eating, or playtime being patient and consistent.
-Be sure to over-do the number of bathroom breaks the dog needs at first to ensure she doesn’t have the opportunity to have accidents.
+Be sure to overdo the number of bathroom breaks the dog needs at first to ensure she doesn't have the opportunity to have accidents.
 Again, this requires a lot of supervision.

 Be patient when taking the dog outside, you must be more persistent than the dog!
 Sometimes you may have to wait 10 or 15 minutes until she goes in her spot outside.
 Always remember to praise warmly and give a treat for each success.

-Use a vinegar and water solution to deodorize any accident spots in the house so the dog is not drawn to them by smell and incorrectly think that is where she is supposed to go.
+Use a vinegar and water solution to deodorize any accident spots in the house so the dog is not drawn to them by smell and incorrectly thinks that is where she is supposed to go.